 We have had far too many instances of coaches using the handshake line at the end of games to air grievances, whether to opposing players, coaches, or the referee team.
 The handshake line is for one purpose, and that is to express sportsmanship.
-The only words that should be used in the handshake line are phrases such as "Good job", "Well done", and "Thanks".
+The only words that should be used in the handshake line are phrases such as "Good game", "Well done", and "Thanks".
 Any instance of airing grievances to a player, a coach, or a referee, no matter how valid the grievance, will earn an automatic one game suspension.
-Issues with a player or coach should be brought to the attention of the division director, and issues with a referee should be brought to the attention of the referee administrator.
+Issues with a player or coach should be brought to the attention of the Division Director or Coach Admin, and issues with a Referee should be brought to the attention of the Referee Administrator.

 NOTE: At the time of publication, handshake lines are permitted.
 Please note that this may change in the future based upon guidance from State and Local agencies.
 Any changes will be shared to our AYSO community.